csail-csg/riscy-OOO/README.md

 - Copy DDR3 IP from Bluespec installation (environment variable `$BLUESPECDIR` should have been set).

-        $ cd fpgautils/xilinx/vc707/ddr3_1GB_bluespec
+        $ cd $RISCY_HOME/fpgautils/xilinx/vc707/ddr3_1GB_bluespec
         $ ./copy_verilog.sh
-        $ cd ../../../..

 - Build BusyBox.
 BusyBox is the first step of building Linux image.

-        $ cd tools
+        $ cd $RISCY_HOME/tools
         $ ./build-buxybox.sh 20 # build using 20 threads
-        $ cd ..

     BusyBox will be at `tools/RV64G/busybox-1.21.1/busybox`.

+- Build a simple program used to shutdown the processor.
+This program is always installed to the Linux image buiilt using our script (the next step).

+        $ cd $RISCY_HOME/riscv_custom/terminate
+        $ make

-- Build Linux image.
+- Build Linux image (bbl).
 The file system of Linux is currently using initramfs.
 Assume `$TEST_DIR` is the directory that we want to include in the Linux image.
 We can build the image as follows:

-        $ cd tools
+        $ cd $RISCY_HOME/tools
         $ ./build-linux.py --testdir $TEST_DIR --jobs 20 # build using 20 threads
-        $ cd ..

-    The Linux image is included in the bbl, which is at `tools/RV64G/build-pk/bbl`.
+    The Linux image is included in the bbl, which is at `$RISCY_HOME/tools/RV64G/build-pk/bbl`.
     After Linux is booted, the contents of `$TEST_DIR` can be found in `/test`.
     If `--testdir` is not specified, then `/test` will be an empty folder after Linux boots.

     We currently configure Linux to support maximum 8 CPUs.
     (We can only fit 4 OOO cores on FPGA.)
-    Change `tools/configs/linux_config` to support more CPUs (the upper bound should be 32).
+    Change `$RISCY_HOME/tools/configs/linux_config` to support more CPUs (the upper bound should be 32).

-    We have put some prebuilt Linux images containing the PARSEC benchmarks in `tools/images`.
+    We have put some prebuilt Linux images (bbls) containing the PARSEC benchmarks in `tools/images`.
+    The sources files of PARSEC benchmarks that we are using can be found at https://github.com/csail-csg/parsec.
     Unfortunately, we cannot release the prebuilt images for SPEC benchmarks due to license issues.

-## Simulation
+## Simulation on a Local Ubuntu Machine
 - Build the OOO processor with `$N` cores for simulation.
 If CORE_NUM is not specified, we build for 1 core by default.